Riv0J/legendaries_react/README.md

 To serve the generated code, use serve -s dist

+## Show demo in Github Pages

+Make sure to have installed:
+npm install gh-pages --save-dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.